hatakkey/MAG-integrated/docs/open5gs_verification.md

 ```

-### 1.2. **Checking the MME logs**
+### 2.2. **Checking the MME logs**

-the MME is showing that diamter is connected with HSS and enb-s1 is established and session is created
+The MME is showing that diameter is connected with HSS , that enb-s1 is established and that the session is created.

 ```bash
 [root@compute-1 logs]# more mme.log
 Open5GS daemon v2.7.1